2011 Texas Tech Red Raiders football team: At Missouri

-Baylor
+Vs. No. 21 Baylor

 Texas Tech's defense gave up 360 rushing yards, but forced and recovered four fumbles.
 Backup quarterback Jacob Karam appeared for one play, throwing a 43-yard touchdown pass to Darrin Moore.
 Texas Tech attempted and recovered an onside kick on the ensuing kickoff, but the drive ended with a punt.
 Seth Doege threw two interceptions while running back Kenny Williams and wide receiver Adam Jones both each lost a fumble.